 If you want to use Lavu to take credit card and debit cards at your business you will need the Lavu POS software, an iPad, and a merchant account with a compatible credit card processor.
 (See Lavu and Credit Card Processing section for more info on compatible processors.)
-The popular Lavu iPad stand utilizes a Magtek credit card reader to allow you to securely swipe customers’ credit and debit cards.
+The systems is compatible with several types of card readers (including Magtek, PAX, and Verifone) to allow you to securely swipe customers' credit and debit cards.

 You can optionally add accessories to create your perfect custom POS system.
 Ice cream and frozen yogurt shops may want to add an integrated weight scale while sit-down restaurants might opt for the kitchen display monitor.

 Lavu provides a variety of features for the restaurant and bar industry, such as, customer loyalty programs, employee management, kitchen displays and printers, and inventory management.
 The company offers this introduction video:

 There are some functions that restaurants have come to expect from a POS system, and Lavu has all of those basics.
 The software includes the ability to create tabs, split checks, and track delivery orders.
 The intuitive entry screen allows for fast order placement and cuts down on training time for staff.

 You can also customize the table layout to match your restaurant's layout for at-a-glance understanding of open tables and the status of occupied tables, making it easier for your host or management to seat customers or provide accurate wait time estimates.

 The picture-based order entry screen allows your staff to quickly locate the correct item.
 Modifiers let you adjust the dish to the customers' specifications, and any required information (such as how a steak should be cooked) can be set as a prompt when the server chooses that item.